The Scourge that Lays Waste

 “Look at me,” the psalmist seems to be saying, “I’ve done all the right things, I love the right things, hate the right things!
 I’ve washed my hands!
 I’ve sung your praises with sufficient vigour!”
 The subtext seems to be, “So, I’ll be ok, right?
 You’ll spare me from the common lot of human suffering.
 Right?”

 (An interesting aside, it’s fascinating to observe the shape our public moralizing takes in the time of pandemic.
-We broadcast the fact that we’re staying home, that we’re washing our hands sufficiently, that we’re wearing a mask, that we’re protecting the vulnerable, etc. We shame and ridicule those whose piety does attain the heights of our own.
+We broadcast the fact that we’re staying home, that we’re washing our hands sufficiently, that we’re wearing a mask, that we’re protecting the vulnerable, etc. We shame and ridicule those whose piety does not attain the heights of our own.
 We may not be trying to curry favour with God, but it certainly seems like we’re bargaining with something or someone!)

 I suspect that in our more honest moments, most of us would admit that we wished the world and God worked like these Psalms seem to say they do.
 Righteousness = protection and wickedness = infection.
 We wish that there was a straight line between our piety and avoiding the plague.
 We wish that good things happened to good people and bad things happened to bad people and we could tie up the whole package in a nice bow and be done with it.
 But our eyes actually have seen a thing or two and they’ve noticed that this isn’t how the world works or how God works.